openvax/mhcflurry/README.md

 > T. J. O’Donnell, A. Rubinsteyn, M. Bonsack, A. B. Riemer, U. Laserson, and J. Hammerbacher, "MHCflurry: Open-Source Class I MHC Binding Affinity Prediction," *Cell Systems*, 2018.
 Available at: https://www.cell.com/cell-systems/fulltext/S2405-4712(18)30232-1.

+Have a bugfix or other contribution?
+We would love your help.
+See our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## Installation (pip)

 Install the package: